workon-io/channels-binding/packages/channels-binding-django/README.rst

 Capabilities
 ------------
-- Full support of 'retrieve', 'search', 'list', 'update', 'create', 'save', 'delete', 'subscribe' events
+- Support of 'retrieve', 'form', 'search', 'list''update', 'create', 'save', 'delete', 'subscribe' events
+- Support of django signals to refresh any connected instance with React tools
+- Support of native django Queryset into React (Material-UI Tables available)
+- Support of native django Form into React (Material-UI Fields available)
 - Support of Hashed events for targeted subscribers (example: 2 lists on the same stream/event/model but with different filtering)
 - Auto channels subscribing groups of interest 'retrieve', 'list', 'delete'
 - Custom bindings events through decorators